-County Council is required, on an annual basis, to establish tax policy that will affect the apportionment of the tax burden both within and between tax classes, and among area municipalities.
+Annually, County Council is required to establish tax policy that will affect the apportionment of the tax burden both within and between tax classes, and among Area Municipalities.
 In setting these policies the following relationships need to be considered:

 - 1. Effect of tax ratios on the distribution of the tax burden between tax classes, and "levy restriction" provisions; - 2.
 Implications of use or discontinuation of other optional tax policy tools i.e. optional tax classes and graduated taxation; and/or - 3.
 Changes to existing tax policies affecting taxation on vacant property or land and farmland awaiting development, and programs that provide relief for charitable organizations, and low-income seniors and persons with disabilities.